2-alchemists/krossboard-data-processor/README.md

 make dist-cloud-image
 ```

+The following flavors are also available for specific build: `dist-cloud-image-gcp`,  `dist-cloud-image-aws`,  `dist-cloud-image-azure`.

 > The following environement variables shall be set to enable the authentication on the different cloud environments needed for Packer builds (Amazon AWS, Microsoft Azure, and Google GCP).

 ```